ORProjects/NRPWithSkills/README.md

 Abstract
 ====================
-<p align="justify">The Nurse Rostering Problem (NRP) is a complex scheduling problem where nurses must be assigned to shifts considering a set of constraints.
-The NRP is difficult to solve to optimality due to its combinatorial structure.
-This paper presents a hybrid solution algorithm that combines Mixed Integer Programming (MIP) based heuristics namely Fix-and-Relax (F&R) and Fix-and-Optimize (F&O) and Simulated Annealing (SA) to deal with the NRP.
-The main idea behind the MIP based heuristics is that the problem is decomposed into a set of smaller problems and the set is iteratively solved to optimality.
-In the hybrid approach, high quality initial solutions are obtained via the F&R step and fed to the SA part of the algorithm.
-Additionally, the F&O algorithm is inserted into the SA step when solutions can no longer be improved.
-This enables the hybrid algorithm to diversity the search space and to provide better solutions.
-To assess the quality and efficiency of the hybrid approach, we use 24 publicly available test instances recently introduced in the literature.
-Computational results show that the hybrid method outperforms state-of-the-art solution techniques in most of the test data.</p>
+<p align="justify">The Nurse Rostering Problem (NRP) is a combinatorial optimization problem that deals with assignment of nurses to shifts based on a set of constraints.
+The real-life NRP applications are difficult to solve because of the fact that the problem is NP-hard.
+In this paper, we focus on two main aspects of the problem, model and solution methodology.
+Firstly, we propose a novel model that also considers unit assignments.
+Majority of the studies in the literature accounts for nurse, day, and shift assignments.
+Due to skill and experience levels, not every nurse can be assigned to every unit.
+Therefore, accounting for unit assignments helps the model to be more accurate in terms of real-life scenarios.
+Lastly, we propose a new mathematical based heuristic that combines Integer Programming (IP) and Discrete Particle Swarm Optimization (PSO).
+IP is used to generate initial schedules and PSO further improves the schedule.
+Any infeasibility is corrected by IP along the process.
+IP and PSO coordinate until final stopping criterion.
+Computational experiments on test data show that the proposed algorithm generates near optimal solutions.</p>

 **Keywords:**
-OR In Health Care, Nurse Rostering Problem, Fix-And-Relax, Fix-And-Optimize, Simulated Annealing
+OR in health services, nurse rostering problem, integer programming, particle swarm optimization, discrete PSO
 ***Corresponding author.
 Tel.**: +90 232 301 7615; **Fax**: +90 232 301 7608.
 **E-mail address**: bilge.bilgen@deu.edu.tr.